Kristina01111000/4Einstitute/README.md

 - Set up contact page so it works
 - Look at spacing on sidebar to see if it can be better

-- For about us copy about dr walsdorf from the other sites
-- Make another page for about him, link to it from the about us page, copy 4-5 paragraphs from other sites about him